sprucelabsai/sprucebot-skills-kit/docs/skills.md

 # Building your first skill
 Before you can build a skill, you must email `scientists@sprucelabs.ai` to receive your skill's `ID`, `API_KEY`, and `slug`.
-Having to do this is temporary.
+This process will be automated soon.

-- Clone this repository
+- Clone the `sprucebot-skills-kit` repository
 - Rename the `sprucebot-skills-kit` directory to your new `slug`
     - Slug is the hyphen separated name of your skill
     - VIP Alerts -> vip-alerts